Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited!

 USModernist

-1971 - New Hope Towers, aka Bayview Towers, 300 Tresser Boulevard, Stamford CT.
+1971 - The New Hope Towers, aka Bayview Towers, 300 Tresser Boulevard, Stamford CT.
 Designed with Robert Wilson.
 18 stories.
-Received Connecticut Housing Award.
+Received a Connecticut Housing Award.
 Sponsored by the New Hope Corp., an African American nonprofit housing group formed in 1966.

 USModernist